-The 2011 review is available for free download.
+The 2011 IEA review of Norway's energy policies is available for free download here.

 Norway has a unique twin role as a major oil and gas producer and a strong global advocate of climate change mitigation.
 As the third-largest exporter of energy in the world, it contributes to global energy security by providing reliable supplies to consuming countries.
 At the same time, the Norwegians highly value environmental sustainability and the country is taking climate policy very seriously.
 Norway also manages its petroleum resources and revenue in a commendable way, setting a model for other countries.
 The challenge now for the government is to stimulate further increases in natural gas and petroleum production from safe and environmentally sustainable operations.